 The following Policies and Codes have been implemented within the KGHM Group.

-The ecological policy of KGHM reflects the company's concern for the natural environments in which it operates.
+The environmental policy of KGHM reflects the company's concern for the natural environments in which it operates.
 KGHM undertakes a number of actions to minimise its impact on the natural environment.

 The main tenets of the environmental policy are: